 - Time that has passed since the last update.

-- Workspace name will only be displayed if the notification belongs to a workspace other than the one you currently have open.
+- Subscription name will only be displayed if the notification belongs to a subscription other than the one you currently have open.

 - Update counter shows how many updates the Task or Project received since you last read the notification.
 It also links to the item’s history logs.